tarantool/doc/doc/reference/configuration/configuration_reference.rst

     **Since:** :doc:`3.1.0 </release/3.1.0>`

-    The maximum number of attempts to try to reconnect to an etcd server in case of connection failure.
+    The maximum number of attempts to reconnect to an etcd server in case of connection failure.

     |
     | Type: integer